'Farrell must be brave in selection'

 'Lowry more full-back than fly-half'

-With Johnny Sexton in possession of the starting fly-half spot, Joey Carbery and Jack Carty will likely vie for a place on the bench.
+With Johnny Sexton in possession of the starting fly-half spot, Joey Carbery and Jack Carty are likely to vie for a place on the bench.

 Lowry, who played 10 at school and has indicated it remains his favourite position, has been floated as a potential cover for the position despite the vast majority of his appearances for Ulster coming at full-back.

-"Michael Lowry is going to be a really interesting once because I would have real fears if you had him covering 10 that Johnny or Jack or whoever starts goes off really early and then you're asking somebody who is playing his first or second game to try and run a game when he doesn't play it at club level," Best said.
+"Michael Lowry is going to be a really interesting one because I would have real fears if you had him covering 10 that Johnny or Jack, or whoever starts, goes off really early and then you're asking somebody who is playing his first or second game to try and run a game when he doesn't play it at club level," Best said.

 "I also do get the versatility argument.
-It's probably more a World Cup squad conversation that a matchday squad because I don't think that at international position trying to cover every position works.
+It's probably more a World Cup squad conversation than a matchday squad because I don't think that at international position trying to cover every position works.

 "The other issue is his stature.
 I'm a big believer that rugby is a game for all shapes and sizes and you keep waiting for Michael to be exposed but it never happens.